Caroline Dolehide: Juniors

-2016–17: First ITF titles in singles and doubles & WTA quarterfinal, top 150
+2016–17: ITF Circuit titles & WTA Tour quarterfinal, top 150

 Dolehide began playing regularly on the ITF Women's Circuit in 2016, after missing the second half of 2015 with a broken left foot.
 In June, she won both the singles and doubles events at the $10k tournament in Buffalo for her first professional titles.
-The following year in 2017, she then won two more tournaments at the $25k-level, including Winnipeg in July.
+The following year, she won two more tournaments at the $25k-level, including Winnipeg in July.
 Later that month, Dolehide qualified for the Stanford Classic to make her WTA Tour main-draw debut.
-She won her first WTA Tour-level match against No. 48 Naomi Osaka before losing to compatriot Madison Keys in the next round.
-This success helped her crack the Top 200 of the WTA rankings for the first time.
+She won her first tour-level match against world No. 48, Naomi Osaka, before losing to compatriot Madison Keys in the next round.
+This success helped her crack the top 200 of the WTA rankings for the first time.

-After the US Open, Dolehide made her first WTA Tour quarterfinal at the Tournoi de Québec to rise to a career-high ranking of No. 137.
+After the 2017 US Open, Dolehide made her first WTA Tour quarterfinal at the Tournoi de Québec to rise to a career-high ranking of No. 137 on 18 September 2017.

 Dolehide also played in the doubles event at Stanford with her Junior US Open partner Kayla Day.
 The pair had already reached two finals and won one title on the ITF Circuit in February, and they continued their success together by making it to the semifinals in their doubles debut on the WTA Tour.
-The two of them were also awarded a wildcard into the US Open, where they upset 10th-seeded veteran doubles specialists Abigail Spears and Katarina Srebotnik in their Grand Slam debut in doubles.
-A few weeks later, Dolehide followed up this performance by winning a $100k title at the Abierto Tampico with veteran María Irigoyen, a victory that helped her finish the year just inside the top 100 of the WTA doubles rankings.
+The two of them were also awarded a wildcard into the US Open, where they upset tenth-seeded veteran doubles specialists Abigail Spears and Katarina Srebotnik in their Grand Slam debut in doubles.
+A few weeks later, Dolehide followed up this performance by winning a 100k title at the Abierto Tampico with veteran María Irigoyen, a victory that helped her finish the year just inside the top 100 of the WTA doubles rankings.